 Finding Spirituality in Recovery

 Spirituality can have many different forms and meanings often determined by the individual.
-At The Best Treatment Center, each client has their own treatment program and within that their own form of spirituality.
+At The Best Treatment Center, each guest has their own treatment program and within that their own form of spirituality.
 It can be religion, meditation, healing through enlightenment books, chakras and even healing crystals.
 It is much more down to earth and a universal concept contrary to what some may believe.
-We believe that spirituality is each individual’s way of finding meaning and purpose in our client’s new lives through recovery.
+We believe that spirituality is each individual’s way of finding meaning and purpose in our guest’s new lives through recovery.

 Everyone and anyone can benefit from spiritual practices, even those who do not suffer from addiction- we often encourage families and loved ones to learn about spirituality.
 The search for meaning is especially important when healing from addiction to drugs and alcohol.
-When we are able to incorporate spirituality with the recovery treatment process, it can help our clients understand themselves, stay dedicated to their recovery journey and also connect to a greater sense of purpose.
+When we are able to incorporate spirituality with the recovery treatment process, it can help our guests understand themselves, stay dedicated to their recovery journey and also connect to a greater sense of purpose.

 The Definition of Spirituality